If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 How to Keep Your Toilet Tank from Refilling

 There are a couple of ways to accomplish this goal.
-The first and easiest way is to shut off the water to your toilet, is to turn off your main water valve.
+The first and easiest way to shut off the water to your toilet is to turn off your toilet water valve.

 1. Turn Off The Toilet Water Valve